Relocating to Sweden: My First Apartment in Stockholm

 My first apartment in Stockholm

 As soon as you enter the apartment, you will see the cabinet with a full-sized mirror (which is my most favorite in this apartment).
-Then, the bathroom is just across the hallway.
+The bathroom is just across the hallway.

-Also, my landlord used to live in London.
+My landlord used to work in London.
 Thus, the London print.

 Kitchen and Dining Area

 I’ve never had an oven like this in the Philippines, so I got excited when I had it in this apartment.
 There’s a dishwasher too!

 Once you start using a dishwasher, you can never go back to hand-washing your flatware.